thomascharbit/acf-sync/README.md

 ### Installation

-- install this plugin along with ACF > 5.0.0
+- install this plugin along with ACF > 5.0.0 `composer require freshflesh/acf-sync`
 - define a `ACF_FIELDS_VERSION` constant somewhere in your code.
 You might want to put this with your Custom Post Type definitions, for example :
--- in a project core plugin
+ - in a project core plugin
--- in a project config file
+ - in a project config file
--- in your theme functions.php
+ - in your theme functions.php

 ### How does it work ?